 “ Did you know that most of us don’t even consume half the amount of proteins we need in one day? ”

 When you look at individual proportions of the nutrients in a normal diet, you can see that the largest section is made up of carbohydrates.
 However, with significant changes to our lifestyle in recent years where people are constantly rushing with no spare time to exercise, it is not possible for our body to fully utilize the energy from all the carbohydrates we consume.
 As a result, the body starts building more and more fat reserves and we put on weight.
 Most dieticians and nutritionists therefore advise that we should lower the amount of carbohydrates in our diet.

 When you start the protein diet, the proportion of proteins, fats and carbohydrates will change.
-Our protein diet contains a reduced amount of carbohydrates – up to 30g per day in Step 1, up to 50g per day in Step 2 and up to 80g per day in Step 3.
+In a protein diet, you will consume lower amount of carbohydrates – in Step 1 approx. 35 g per day, in Step 2 approx. 50 g per day and in Step 3 around 80 g per day.
 This then leads to changes in your metabolism and your body soon gets into ketosis.

 A recommended daily protein intake ranges between 0.8 – 1.3g for every kilo of your ideal weight.
 So no need to worry that you might overdose on the protein contained in our protein meals.
 By eating 5 KetoDiet meals a day you will provide your body with about 90g of protein.